 I like to buy the unsalted Pagoda brand (from a wine market) whenever possible.
 If I’m unable to source it and absolutely need to buy Shaoxing cooking wine in a general market, I look at the labels for a bottle with the lowest sodium count I can find.

 If needed, you can also substitute dry sherry for Shaoxing wine.
-While the flavor won’t be quite the same, I find the substitution preferable to a very salty cooking wine.
+While it isn’t authentic and the flavor won’t be quite the same, I find the substitution preferable to a very salty cooking wine.

 Toasted Sesame Oil